Belleview High School

 Email: email@example.com Bldg.
 10 Rm.
 112

-Course Description: Anatomy and Physiology Honors covers the functions and structures of the major systems of the human body.
+Course Description: Anatomy and Physiology Honors covers the structures and functions of the major systems of the human body.

-Class Expectations: Students are expected to use the resources (class time, office hours, teacher web page, Remind.com, Twitter, etc.) to stay current with assignments and to master the benchmarks that are part of the class curriculum.
+Class Expectations: Students are expected to use the resources (class time, teacher web page, Remind.com, Twitter, etc.) to stay current with assignments and to master the benchmarks that are part of the class curriculum.
 Students will participate in all class activities and will complete and turn in all assignments on time.
 Students must be in class and dressed appropriately to participate in lab activities.
-Cell phones are expected to be off and put away during class time unless given explicit permission for use.
 Students are expected to be ready to work as soon as the bell rings.
 The BHS tardy policy will be strictly enforced.

 - 3-ring binder